adintegra/rag-for-disease-outbreaks/README.md

 - Distances closer to 0 indicate high similarity.
 - Distances around 1 suggest little to no similarity.
 - Distances approaching 2 indicate opposite meanings (rare in practice).

-## RAG

-TODO:

-### Sample Questions

-- In which countries is Malaria most prevalent?
-- Which diseases are prevalent in Kenya?
-- Which were the largest disease outbreaks in the last 20 years?
-- Where were outbreaks with the most severe impacts, e.g. deaths?

 ## References